 Also on the first floor is an area about fire safety.
 Several of the areas are designed with kids in mind, including a collection of toys that were destroyed with just one match.
 After all, while most kids are fascinated with fire equipment, you’d rather it not show up at your home.

-Throughout the museum are many pieces that tells you about the history of firefighting, particularly as it relates to Harrisburg.
+Throughout the museum are many pieces that tell you about the history of firefighting, particularly as it relates to Harrisburg.
 Old fire station flags and photos line the walls and provide a great glimpse into the firefighters that once called the old firehouse their home.

 As you walk into the room, you can’t miss the entire wall that’s filled with a still-working 911 call center from Johnstown.
 If you’re lucky, a staff member might explain to you how the system worked to keep Johnstown safe from fire for many decades.

 The rest of the upstairs contains a large collection of firefighting equipment, firefighting clothes, and even parade hats.
 I found it very interesting to see how the equipment used by firefighters had changed over the years.

 One area of particular interest told the story of how firefighting worked during the Civil War.
 With many of the able-bodied men off fighting in the war, there were few firefighters and even less equipment and money with which to fight any fires that came about.
 Because of this, the citizens that were left had to come up with many ingenious ways with which to put out any fires that might erupt.